dwr2118/dataviz-final/README.md

 ## Local Development

-To install the required dependencies, run:
+To install the required dependencies, run within the viz/ directory:

 ```sh
 npm install